nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Dependency.md

 ### Practice Recommendation

-- For software components depending on hardware related dependency items like board, device, device_id, please use `depends on`.
+- For software components depending on hardware related dependency items like `board`, `device`, `device_id`, please use `depends on`.
 In this way, for any component whose hardware dependencies are not satisfied, it will not be showed so that not bloat the Kconfig GUI.
 - For software components depending on software component, priority to use `select`.
 It helps to auto select component dependency.
 - For cycle dependency case like FOO needs to `select` BAR and BAR needs to `select` FOO, since Kconfig doesn't support cycle dependency, so you cannot use mutually `select` between FOO and BAR.
 The recommendation is use both `select` and `depends on`.
 For example, FOO `select` BAR and BAR `depends on` FOO.
 In this way, when you  tick FOO, then BAR will be automatically selected.
 When FOO dependency is not satisfied, BAR cannot be showed.
 - If there are `any of` dependencies, `choice` can satisfy the need.